Desktop app for all the calls on your computer

 Even if a tool fits within our budget, what if it disappoints in terms of its accuracy rate?
 To ensure the accuracy, we tested Otter.ai.
 We checked how well it handles accents, jargon, and multiple speakers.
 Although the accuracy rate was decent, a few users on G2 mentioned that they struggled with Otter and required manual editing after their meetings.

 Language support and speed were also on our radar.
 In terms of language support and speed, JotMe’s live translation in over 45 languages stood out.
 What amazed us was that the translation appeared instantly without any gap.
-We chose multiple languages, including English, Japanese, Hindi, Chinese, and German, to test, and this AI note-taking tool did not disappoint us.
+What’s more, JotMe also lets you get a bulleted list of live translation points for more organized meeting translation documentation.

 As you can see, we didn't just trust marketing lingo or commercials.
 We put these AI note-takers to the test across multiple platforms, accents, and languages.
 And now that you know how we picked them, it’s time to dive deeper.